 4. Predictive Maintenance

 We have been following very rigorous maintenance schedules that avoided disruptions in operations.
-From the last five years, in a phased manner, we are implementing predictive maintenance, thus reducing lot an identification number, the work details, inspection results, and dimensions are linked to this identification number in each process so that it can be utilized for labelling a product.
+From the last five years, in a phased manner, we are implementing predictive maintenance, thus reducing unanticipated interruptions in production, improvement in quality and asset health.